CharlesThawnpi/movievirus-docs/master-implementation-plan.md

 - linked account reuse
 - auto-link if slot available
-- deny if no slot and no allowed replacement path
+- deny if no slot and no allowed replacement path Delivery Retry Logic:

+- system must retry failed file send up to 3 times
+- if all retries fail:
+   - mark request as send_failed
+   - do not deduct quota
+   - notify user
+   - trigger admin notification

 ### M03-F02.
 Naming Rule
 Use: